 In order to create high-converting abandoned cart emails, you should first look to brands who are doing a great job, then use their examples as a jumping off point to inspire your own efforts.

-Let’s take a look at eight amazing abandoned cart emails, and the lessons you can take away from them:
+Let’s take a look at eight of the best abandoned cart emails, and the lessons you can take away from them:

-1. Send your abandoned cart emails ASAP, like BaubleBar
+1. Send your abandoned cart emails quickly, like BaubleBar

-To start with, 75% of people that have abandoned their carts usually plan to come back to complete their purchases, so sending an abandoned cart email ASAP can help refresh a customer’s memory and get you the sale.
+To start with, 75% of people that have abandoned their carts usually plan to come back to complete their purchases.
+Therefore, sending an abandoned cart email can help refresh a potential customer’s memory and get you the sale.

-You should aim to send at least three abandoned cart emails, sending the first one within an hour of cart abandonment.
-GoDaddy suggests that you send the first email within 15 minutes to get you three times more conversions.
+As we just discussed above, you should aim to send at least three abandoned cart emails, sending the first one within an hour of cart abandonment.

 BaubleBar‘s email works because it includes one of the two important items your first abandoned cart email must have: A reminder of what specifically a customer has abandoned.

-Note that it’s not always the customer’s fault when a shopping cart was abandoned; sometimes it can be the website’s (or an outside distraction during the checkout process).
+As we also said previously, it’s not always the customer’s fault that a shopping cart was abandoned.
+Sometimes it can be the website having issues, or an outside distraction during the checkout process.
 Roughly 40% of customers surveyed said that website crashes and time outs are among the reasons why they were not able to complete a purchase.

-BaubleBar’s abandoned cart email works because not only does it remind you of what you left in the cart, but also has great visuals, and includes multiple links to take you back to your cart (note that the title, call to action button, and the photos are all clickable).
+BaubleBar’s abandoned cart email works because not only does it remind you of what you left in the cart, but it also has great visuals.
+In addition, it includes multiple links to take you back to your cart (note that the title, call to action button, and the photos are all clickable).

 2. Use non-generic copy that matches your brand, like Fab

-What differentiates amazing abandoned cart emails from others is great copy.
+What differentiates the best abandoned cart emails from others is great copy.
 Think about your abandoned cart emails as an opportunity for additional marketing.
 Incorporate some personality into your email, so that your customers will get a sense of who you are and what your company is like.